KWikt/FloppyBird/README.md

 How to Play:

-Download all stuf from Git
+Download game folder
-Unzip them and unzip UnityPlayer.7z and FloppyBird_Data.7z too.
+Unzip them and unzip BigData.7z
 Click FloppyBird App to open.

 Game was made in couple of hours to test unity.